 For this test, we’ll post graphics (images using text and images) related to our blog and instruct followers to “click the link in our bio” to read more.
 That link will be changed out daily to correspond to the post with a bit.ly link.

-30 posts will be made to our Instagram account and then we’ll pull data from each post to evaluate.
+A total of 30 posts will be made to our Instagram account and then we’ll pull data from each post to evaluate.

 What did we find out about the link in bio strategy on Instagram?